-On May 2, 2012, Sean Patterson ("Patterson"), the former President of the Company's subsidiary, Wilhelmina International, Ltd. ("Wilhelmina International"), filed a lawsuit in the Supreme Court of the State of New York, County of New York, against the Company, Wilhelmina International and Mark Schwarz, the Company's Chairman of the Board, alleging, among other things, breach of Patterson's expired employment agreement with Wilhelmina International, the invalidity and unenforceability of the non-competition and non-solicitation provisions contained in the employment agreement and defamation.
-Patterson is also seeking a declaration that the employment agreement, including the non-competition and non-solicitation provisions contained therein, are terminated and unenforceable against him.
+On May 2, 2012, Sean Patterson ("Patterson"), the former President of the Company's subsidiary, Wilhelmina International, Ltd. ("Wilhelmina International"), filed a lawsuit in the Supreme Court of the State of New York, County of New York, against the Company, Wilhelmina International and Mark Schwarz, the Company's Chairman of the Board, alleging, among other things, breach of Patterson's expired employment agreement with Wilhelmina International, the invalidity and unenforceability of the non-competition and non-solicitation provisions contained in the employment agreement, including the non-competition and non-solicitation provisions contained therein, are terminated and unenforceable against him.
 The Company believes these claims are without merit and intends to vigorously defend itself.